This page is in progress -

 How to Test This

-This requires manual testing.
-If there is pre-recorded video present, look for the presence of a media alternative.
+If there is pre-recorded video present, check for the presence of a media alternative (which is formatted like a screenplay or book).

 Contribute and Give Feedback